-2. Remind yourself that the season for mourning has passed.
-Now is the season to build your future.
-It's the time to dance!
-Because this is a new season in your life.
-It is your chance to make the right decisions, based on the hard lessons you've learned from the past.
+2. Remind yourself that the season for mourning has passed, and that now is the season to build your future.
+It's the time to dance because this is a new season in your life.
+It's your chance to make the right decisions, based on the hard lessons you've learned from the past.
 This is your chance to do thing right this time around.

-Most people who file for bankruptcy go through a period of intense anger: anger at "the banks," anger at family members, anger at "the system" (whatever that is), anger at clients who never paid them if they're self-employed, anger at CEOs and shareholders who downsized their places of employment, and anger at anyone or anything else that they blame for their financial problems -- whether justifiably or not.
+Most people who file for bankruptcy go through a period of intense anger: anger at "the banks," anger at family members, anger at "the system" (whatever that is), anger at clients who never paid them if they're self-employed, anger at CEOs and shareholders who downsized their places of employment or off-shored their jobs, and anger at anyone or anything else that they blame for their financial problems, whether justifiably or not.

-And guess what: No one really really gives a rat's hindquarters if you're angry -- least of all "the banks," who really don't know you from Adam, and care about you even less.
-And you know what?
-Your friends are too nice to tell you this, but they're really getting tired of your whining about the past.
-So stop.
-Please.
+Besides, no one really really gives a rat's hindquarters if you're angry, least of all "the banks," who don't know you from Adam and care about you even less.

 Long Story Short: You're Bankrupt

-And that's really what it comes down to: You're bankrupt.
+That's really what it comes down to: You're bankrupt.
 The things you used to have and enjoy are gone.
-But so are your debts.
+But on the bright side, so are your debts.
 So now you have two choices: You can either wallow in your anger, misery and self-pity, or you can get off your butt and start rebuilding your life.

 I hope you're ready to build your new future.